ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 This allows the user to seemingly extend the module `String` with a submodule `Set`.
 Check the behaviour using `opam exec -- dune exec funkt < dune`.

-## Functors allows Parametrising Modules
+## Functors Allows Parametrising Modules

-### Functors from the Standard Library
+### Functors From the Standard Library

 A functor is almost a module, except it needs to be applied to a module.
 This turns it into a module.
 In that sense, a functor allows module parametrisation.

 That's the case for the sets, maps, and hash tables provided by the standard library.
-It works like a contract between the functor and the developer:
+It works like a contract between the functor and the developer.
 * If you provide a module that implements what is expected, as described the parameter interface
 * The functor returns a module that implements what is promised, as described by the result interface